Air entrainment: Entrapped air

-In addition to intentionally entrained air hardened concrete also typically contains some amount of entrapped air.
-These are larger bubbles, creating larger voids, known as "honeycombing", and are typically less evenly distributed than entrained air.
+In addition to intentionally entrained air, hardened concrete also typically contains some amount of entrapped air.
+These are larger bubbles, creating larger voids, known as "honeycombing", and generally are less evenly distributed than entrained air.
 Proper concrete placement, which often includes vibration to settle it into place and drive out entrapped air, particularly in wall forms, is essential to minimizing deleterious entrapped air.